 "When Jim Cheung and I started working on YOUNG AVENGERS in 2004, I could not have imagined the existence of a Marvel Comics Pride special, let alone that Wiccan and Hulkling would be part of it," said Allan Heinberg.
 "I’m eternally grateful to Jim, Marcello Maiolo, Sarah Brunstad, Tom Brevoort, and everyone at Marvel for inviting us back to celebrate Pride with the Young Avengers."

-Pick up Marvel's Voices: Pride #1 in stores on June 23!
+Read Marvel's Voices: Pride #1 on Marvel Unlimited today!

 The Hype Box